ionvop/fire-monitor/app/README.md

 - **`capture_image_url`:** optional URL of the annotated capture image.
 The controller already saves screenshots to `controller/captures/` — if those are served over HTTP(S), pass their URL here.
-- **Idempotency / cooldown:** the controller's `config.py` already has a `FIRE_ALERT_COOLDOWN_SECONDS` concept for Firestore alerts.
-Apply the same idea here: send `"detected"` at most once per cooldown window, and always send the matching `"retracted"` so the app can resolve the active alert.
 - **Errors:** a non-`2xx` response returns `{ "message": "..." }`.
 Treat
   network failures as non-fatal — the detection loop should keep running.